 I can vividly remember my early days taking some photos.
 I was ten years old, and my father had just handed me his camera so that I could take a shot of him and my younger brother Jeremy at some water fountain in Bermuda.
 All I can remember is that using my father’s camera at that time was such a pleasure.
 I took a couple of them anyway.
 I did not know what I was doing, and I am sure that they were lousy.

 Decades later, I still did not know what it takes to take good pictures.
 All I did was point the camera at someone, press the shutter, and have them in the film.
 I kept the ‘good’ ones and trashed those that did not seem appealing.
+I was a long way off becoming the Personal Branding photography expert I had once hoped to become.

 After moving to North London in the fall of 2003, still playing with photography while exploring the city, I fell in love with photography.
 And here are some critical takeaways from playing photography.
 I hope you learn something.